Diketene/wigcpp/README.md

-# WIGCPP: a wigner 3j 6j and 9j symbol calculator wrintten in C++ 17
+# WIGCPP: a Wigner-3j 6j and 9j symbol calculator wrintten in C++ 17

 ## Acknowledgments